Contents: Heating system ↧ Air conditioning system ↧

 Heating system

-The system consists of a radiator heater fan located in the heater housing, hoses connecting the heater radiator and the engine cooling system, as well as a control unit for heating and air conditioning systems located on the instrument panel.
+The system consists of a radiator heater fan located in the heater housing, hoses connecting the heater radiator and the engine cooling system, and a control unit for the heating and air conditioning systems located on the instrument panel.
 Hot coolant circulates through the heater core.
-When the heater is on, the damper opens.
-The fan switch turns on an electric motor that forces air through the radiator, heating it up.
-Some vehicles are equipped with an auxiliary heater unit which is designed to heat the rear of the passenger compartment.
-This unit is located behind the panel, on the left behind the driver's seat.
+When the heater is turned on, the damper opens.
+The fan switch turns on an electric motor, which forces air through the radiator, heating it.
+Some models of vehicles are equipped with an auxiliary heating unit, which is designed to heat the rear part of the passenger compartment.
+This unit is located behind the panel, to the left behind the driver's seat.

 Air conditioning system

-The air conditioning system consists of a radiator (condenser), installed in front of the radiator of the engine cooling system, an evaporator installed next to the heater radiator, a compressor installed on the engine, a filter drier that has a pressure relief valve, and hoses and pipes connecting all of the above parts.
-Cars of some modifications are equipped with an air conditioning system for the rear of the cabin with its own control panel and fan.
+The air conditioning system consists of a radiator (condenser), installed in front of the engine cooling system radiator, an evaporator installed next to the heater core, a compressor installed on the engine, a filter dryer that has a pressure relief valve, and hoses and pipes connecting all of the above parts.
+Some models of cars are equipped with an air conditioning system for the rear of the cabin with its own control panel and fan.

-The fan forces the warmer air from the passenger compartment through the evaporator, transferring heat from the air to the refrigerant.
-The liquid refrigerant boils and leaves the evaporator in the form of vapor, taking away heat.
+The fan forces warmer air from the cabin through the evaporator, transferring heat from the air to the refrigerant.
+The liquid refrigerant boils and leaves the evaporator as vapor, taking away heat.